kurrik/cleanstring-ts/README.md

 `,
   { prefix: '>' },
 );
-// Result: "This is a quote\nfrom someone famous"
+// Result: " This is a quote\n from someone famous"

 // Shell comments with # prefix
 const script = cleanstring(